 "The Cask of Amontillado" is one of Edgar Allan Poe's best-known short stories, first published in the November 1846 issue of Godey's Lady Book, a popular magazine for women at the time.
-It tells of a gruesome murder from the killer's perspective, a situation Poe has written several stories about.
+It tells of a gruesome murder from the killer's perspective, a situation Poe wrote several stories about.

 The story's narrator, Montresor, tells the story of the day that he took his revenge on his friend Fortunato.
 Angry over numerous injuries and some unspecified insult, he plots to murder Fortunato during Carnival, when the man is drunk, dizzy, and wearing a jester's motley.